evolverine/intimacy-toolbox/_pages/pledge.md

 ---
 layout: page
 title: The Undistancing pledge v0.5
+description: Because I acknowledge that ...
+I want to do my best by others by ... so that together we may ... enjoy each other's company
 permalink: /pledge
 comments: false
 image: assets/images/cobweb.jpg
 last_modified_at: 2020-06-06
 lang: en
-fb-description: Because I acknowledge that ...
-I want to do my best by others by ... so that together we may ... enjoy each other's company
 ---

 <span class="small mark">What's the story with this pledge?
 Read about it [here]({{site.baseurl}}/about).
 And for the text that's hard to read, just click on it and it will magically reveal itself!</span>